Earthquake Early Warning - Frequently Asked Questions

 When an earthquake occurs, its (generally weak but fast) P-wave travels rapidly from the epicentre, triggering the EEW system which then alerts people and systems before the (slow but strong) S-wave arrives.
 These seconds to tens-of-seconds of warning allow people to protect themselves (usually to "Drop, Cover, and Hold on") and systems to take protective actions, such as stopping trains.

-The earthquake early warning system will add protection by providing seconds to tens-of-seconds' notice before strong shaking starts.
-This warning can help reduce injuries, deaths, and property losses by allowing time to enact certain precautions:
+The earthquake early warning system adds protection by providing seconds to tens-of-seconds' notice before strong shaking starts.
+This warning helps reduce injuries, deaths, and property losses by allowing time to enact certain precautions.

 EEW systems cannot predict earthquakes.
 They do not provide hours of advanced warning, or even enough time to evacuate a building.
 Also, sites close to an earthquake's epicentre may be within the event's Late Alert Zone within which alerting is not possible before the arrival of strong shaking.
-Earthquakes that generate only low levels of shaking will not produce EEW alerts.
+Earthquakes generating only low levels of shaking do not produce EEW alerts.

 EEW does not alleviate the need for other earthquake risk reduction, preparedness, and response measures, such as constructing to building code requirements.